brianleetest/testGit/README.md

 People do a git clone in that directory: git clone https://github.com/brianleetest/testGit.git

-People do a git pull.
+People cd cd testGit/testDir do a git pull.
 People edit the file.
   testDir/testFile.txt
-  or one of the others as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.
+  or one of the others in moreFiles as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.